-Auto accidents can happen at any time and can be caused by various factors.
+Auto accidents can happen at any time and from a variety of causes.
 One of the most common reasons for car accidents today is distracted driving.
-Distracted driving is a situation where a driver is not fully focused on driving their vehicle.
+Distracted driving is when a driver is not fully focused on driving their vehicle.
 Instead, they may be engaging in other activities such as texting, eating, talking to passengers, or adjusting their music.
-Unfortunately, this behavior has become increasingly prevalent in recent years, leading to a rise in auto personal injury accidents.
+Unfortunately, this behavior has become increasingly prevalent in recent years, and auto accidents caused by distracted driving can result in serious injuries.

 Distracted driving is a serious issue that affects drivers of all ages and experience levels.
 The National Highway Traffic Safety Administration (NHTSA) estimates that distracted driving is a factor in about 10% of all fatal car accidents and 15% of all injury accidents.
-In 2019 alone, distracted driving was responsible for 3,142 deaths and 424,000 injuries.
+In a recent year, distracted driving was responsible for 3,142 deaths and 424,000 injuries.

 The consequences of distracted driving can be severe and long-lasting.
 When drivers take their eyes off the road or their hands off the wheel, they are more likely to lose control of their vehicle, miss important traffic signals or road signs, and fail to react quickly to changing driving conditions.
 This can lead to serious accidents, including head-on collisions, rear-end crashes, and rollover accidents.